michael-sumner/go-make-things/content/notes/ditching-cable.md

 Every time I looked at their catalog, it was mostly documentaries and older runs of shows and movies.
 But a lot has changed in the last few years.

-Netflix now has a deep catalog of original programming, and it's some of the best on TV.
+Netflix now has a deep catalog of original programming, and it's some of the best available.
 Netflix is my first stop when I want to watch something.

 HD plans start at $13 a month.

-### Hulu

-[Hulu](http://www.hulu.com) is where I watch most of my current-run TV shows from the major networks.
-They also have some newer movies and great original programming.

-They don't have everything---notably missing is CBS---as negotiating with networks is tricky, but Hulu is a regular part of my weekly TV rotation.

-They start at $7 a month ad supported, but the ad-free plan at $12 a month is *so* worth it.

 ### Disney Plus